CITAP speaker examines algorithm skills

 Where does Facebook find out what ads it thinks you’d like?

-One word: algorithms.
+One world: algorithms.

 They’re ubiquitous in our tech-drenched world, but do people understand how these computational sets of instructions influence the internet content we see, from cat videos to political ads?